mworks/mworks/doc/reference/sysvars.rst

     Display bounds set to (-26.4631 left, 26.4631 right, 16.5394 top, -16.5394 bottom)

+Within an experiment, the bounds can be obtained via the ``display_bounds`` function.
 Visual stimuli are drawn within these bounds, with their position and size given in degrees.

 Changes to this variable affect the next experiment loaded.